sakidpilot/NoBrainer/README.md

 ## Quizies

 ![image4](https://github.com/user-attachments/assets/e7fb856e-bd16-467d-b526-fb4d602e35a3)
-Once the user selects the category of the quiz they want to take, the quiz will begin, and they will have a timer to complete it.
-The quiz will display a progress bar to show their advancement.
-If users are unsure of an answer, they can pay 5 tokens for a hint.
-Users who score higher than 75% on the quiz will receive a token reward.The questions are recieved from the rest API.
+Once a user selects a quiz category, the quiz begins with a timer to encourage timely completion.
+A progress bar displays the user’s advancement through the quiz.
+If a user is unsure of an answer, they can spend 5 tokens to receive a hint.
+Users who score above 75% on the quiz will earn token rewards.
+Quiz questions are dynamically retrieved from a REST API, while a selection of quizzes is available offline for users to enjoy without internet access.

 ## Creating Your Own Quiz